-B. Safety Precautions
+A. Safety Precautions

-Some of the components of a vehicle's brake system may present a safety hazard if proper procedures are not practiced when they are disassembled for inspection.
-Technicians must follow manufacturer recommended procedures when working on any component in a brake system to avoid personal injury or damage to the system.
+Some of the components of a vehicle's brake system may constitute a safety hazard if proper procedures are not followed when disassembling them for inspection.
+Technicians must follow manufacturer recommended procedures when working on any component in a brake system to avoid personal injury and damage to the system.